National CineMedia: Noovie

 In September 2017, NCM introduced a new pre-show known as Noovie; the new show includes new segments such as trivia games and augmented reality games via the Noovie ARCade mobile app, and new feature segments such as "Noovie Backlot" (which features behind-the-scenes content on upcoming films; the first partner for the segments was Walt Disney Studios, who featured segments focusing on its own upcoming films), and "Noovie Soundstage" (which featured filmed concert performances in partnership with Sony Music's content studio Rumble Yard.
-Noovie was designed as a multi-platform brand, with an accompanying website and social media outlets for film industry news.Noovie was re-launched in December 2021 with new segments designed to make the show "more holistic".
+Noovie was designed as a multi-platform brand, with an accompanying website and social media outlets for film industry news.

+Noovie was re-launched in December 2021 with new segments designed to make the show "more holistic".

 Fathom Events

 Fathom Events, formerly known as NCM Fathom, was a division of National CineMedia that offered alternative entertainment events in movie theaters.
-In December 2013, it was announced that NCM was restructuring Fathom Events as a new stand-alone entity owned by AMC, Cinemark, Regal Entertainment Group and NCM, with NCM retaining a 4% stake in the company.
+In December 2013, it was announced that NCM was restructuring Fathom Events as a new stand-alone entity owned by AMC Theatres, Cinemark Theatres, Regal Cinemas and NCM, with NCM retaining a 4% stake in the company.